Error!!

 Definitions

 Flood Hazard Area – The flood hazard area is the area of land that will be flooded during the 1:100 design flood.
-The flood hazard area is typically divided into two zones, the floodway and the flood fringe.
+The flood hazard area is typically divided into two main zones, the floodway and the flood fringe, and may include additional flood fringe sub-zones.

-Flood Fringe – The portion of the flood hazard area outside of the floodway.
-Water in the flood fringe is generally shallower and flows more slowly than in the floodway.
-New development in the flood fringe may be permitted in some communities and should be flood-proofed.
+Flood Fringe – The flood fringe is the part of the flood hazard area outside of the floodway.
+When flood hazard maps are produced for the first time, water in the flood fringe is typically shallower and flows more slowly than in the floodway.
+Depending on when a flood study was conducted, the flood fringe can also include high hazard flood fringe, protected flood fringe, or overland flow (flood fringe) sub-zones.

-Design Flood – The minimum design standard in Alberta is the 1:100 flood, which is defined as a flood whose magnitude has a 1% chance of being equalled or exceeded in any year.
-The design flood can also reflect 1:100 ice jam flood levels or be based on a historical flood event.
+Design Flood – The minimum design flood standard in Alberta is the 1:100 flood, which is defined as a flood whose flow has a 1% chance of being equaled or exceeded in any year.
+The design flood can also reflect 1:100 ice jam flood levels if they are more severe than 1:100 open water flood levels or be based on a historical flood.

 Additional Information